lixni/homebrew-freki/README.md

 brew install freki-hall   # optional: web dashboard for freki
 ```

+May also need to run brew tap lixni/homebrew-freki

 `freki-hall` depends on `freki` and installs it automatically if it isn't already present.

 ## Freki (CLI)